 Additionally, the laser is high power and can burn through objects.
-The SpeedSorter must be placed in an interlocked and metal-shielded enclosure to ensure no stray light be exposed to a person nearby.
+The SpeedSorter must be placed in an interlocked and metal-shielded enclosure to ensure no bystanders are exposed to laser light.

-The beam must also be pointed into a dissipating beam dump placed at least 500mm from the face of the instrument (e.g. 2 focal lengths).
+The beam must also be pointed into a dissipating beam dump placed at least 500mm from the face of the instrument (e.g. 2 focal lengths from the front face of the instrument).
 The recommended beam dump is the Thorlabs LB2/M and can be purchased here: